Zum Inhalt

 Entity Formula Meaning

-today_cost_fix_price_tariff load_total_kwh × fix_price What today's load would cost at the fixed reference tariff (default 0.30 €/kWh)
+today_cost_fix_price_tariff load_total_kwh × fix_price + daily_base_price_eur What today's load would cost at the fixed reference tariff plus base fee (default 0.30 €/kWh, daily_base_price_eur default 0)

 Weekly Aggregation (in-memory)